 According to Dr Sean Maher, Honourary Medical Director for Alzheimer’s WA, a diagnosis of dementia is usually not a surprise to a person’s close friends and family.
 It can actually be a relief.

 Some people worry an official diagnosis means their life is over.
 Life changes, but it does not end.
-This is perhaps the hardest stigma of all to overcome, and I cannot stress this enough… life does not stop when dementia starts.
-It is the beginning of a new chapter, a different path in the journey of life that was unexpected and unwelcome, just as is any diagnosis of a significant condition.
-But like many other conditions, with information, understanding and support, a sense of wellbeing can be established and the usual priorities of the human condition such as purpose and companionship can continue to be enjoyed.
+This is perhaps the hardest stigma of all to overcome.
+Life does not stop when dementia starts, it is the beginning of a new chapter, a different path in the journey of life that was unexpected and unwelcome, just as is any diagnosis of a significant condition.
+But like many other conditions, with information, understanding and support, a sense of wellbeing can be established and feelings of purpose and companionship can continue to be enjoyed.

 The earlier the diagnosis, the more chance a person has of slowing the progression of the disease through the use of risk reduction strategies and trying available medical treatments.
 The earlier the diagnosis, the more likely a person will be able to prepare and plan to live well on the dementia journey.